ICHarmony/with-AI/README.md

 # with-AI
-Co-creating a harmonious future together using AI to assist with topics around research, creation and independence
+Co-creating a harmonious future together using AI to assist with topics around research, open-source content and independence